xobust/Project-Broban/CONTRIBUTING.md

 When you are done with the feature/fix/update, send a pull request to `master`.
 Someone else will then review your code and merge it to `master` if it looks good :)
+Make sure to delete the branch after it is merged!

 ## Coding standard